 This course provides an introduction to the fundamentals of Information Systems (IS) in organizations.
-The course examines the role of IS in managing Customer Relationships (CRM) and introduces the fundamentals of business-process modeling using data flow diagrams and Microsoft Visio.
-Database Management is introduced using Microsoft Access to implement projects requiring the organization, manipulation and retrieval of data and to design and execute forms, reports and views.
-Elementary SQL and query construction will be covered.
-The strategic and global aspects of Information Systems are reviewed.
+The course examines the role of computers, databases, networking and application software in managing the business organization and examines their integration with other functions such as production, marketing and finance.
+The fundamentals of business-process modeling are explored using process flow diagrams.
+Basic database management is presented to understand the design of tools for organization, manipulation and retrieval of data.
+The ethical, strategic and global aspects of Information Systems are explored.
 Prerequisite: None.
 Offered: fall and spring.